 In the early part of 1888 an arrangement was made with the Westinghouse Company for the manufacture of the motors on a large scale.
 But great difficulties had still to be overcome.
 My system was based on the use of low frequency currents and the Westinghouse experts had adopted 133 cycles with the object of securing advantages in the transformation.
 They did not want to depart from their standard forms of apparatus and my efforts had to be concentrated upon adapting the motor to these conditions.
 Another necessity was to produce a motor capable of running efficiently at this frequency on two wires which was not easy of accomplishment.

 At the close of 1889, however, my services in Pittsburg being no longer essential, I returned to New York and resumed experimental work in a laboratory on Grand Street, where I began immediately the design of high frequency machines.
 The problems of construction in this unexplored field were novel and quite peculiar and I encountered many difficulties.
 I rejected the inductor type, fearing that it might not yield perfect sine waves which were so important to resonant action.
 Had it not been for this I could have saved myself a great deal of labor.
 Another discouraging feature of the high frequency alternator seemed to be the inconstancy of speed which threatened to impose serious limitations to its use.
-I had already noted in my demonstrations before the American Institution of Electrical Engineers that a speed constant to such a degree as not to vary more than a small fraction of one revolution between the extremes of load.
+I had already noted in my demonstrations before the American Institution of Electrical Engineers that several times the tune was lost, necessitating readjustment, and did not yet foresee, what I discovered long afterwards, a means of operating a machine of this kind at a speed constant to such a degree as not to vary more than a small fraction of one revolution between the extremes of load.